ytakefuji/mediapipe_hand/README.md

 # Exercises for students

-1.Build a stone-paper-scissors or rock-paper-scissors detection system.
+1.Build a stone-paper-scissors or rock-paper-scissors detection system (Janken recognition).

+1.1 recognized shape name (stone, paper or scssors) should be displayed.

+1.2 recognized shape should be overlayed on the screen.

+Hint is given below.

-2.Build a counting program.
+2.Build a finger-gesture counting program.

 For example, 050505 => "5" x 3 time

 0404040404 -> "4" x5 times

+3. Build a drawing-in-the-air program, fingerpic.py .

+Hint is given below demos.

 # How to overlay two images using cv2
 <pre>